WDFN: 1970s: Giant 1130

-From 1971 to 1974, George Noory, now host of the highly rated Coast to Coast AM syndicated overnight radio show on Premiere Networks, worked at WCAR.
+From 1971 to 1974, George Noory, now host of the syndicated Coast to Coast AM overnight radio show on Premiere Networks, worked at WCAR.

 WCXI

 In March 1979, WCAR changed its format to country and adopted the call sign WCXI ("Country 11"; the "C" stood for Country, and "XI" is "11" in Roman numerals).
 General Manager John Risher, who had run popular country station WDEE during the early to mid-1970s, brought back popular award-winning morning personality Deano Day, Bob Burchett and a few others who had worked at "The Big-D" to the air staff.
-Program Director Bill Ford was held over from the previous WCAR AM 1130 adult contemporary format as well as new music director Bob "R.T."
+Program Director Bill Ford was held over from the previous WCAR adult contemporary format as well as new music director Bob "R.T."
 Griffin.
 After his success with WCXI, Ford left the station to program WKHK in New York City.
 Dan Dixon (later of XM Radio), Larry Patton and Greg Raab were the following Program Directors, with Raab also being the station's Promotions Director from early 1979.

 With WDEE gone and its only competitor in the country format being Windsor, Ontario's CKLW-FM (which focused its programming on the Canadian side of the border), WCXI became very popular for a year or two.
 However, WCXI took a hit once WWWW changed its format from album-oriented rock to country in 1980, becoming (apart from CKLW-FM) Detroit's first live country station on FM since WDEE-FM a decade earlier.
 (WCAR-FM was automated country in 1977 until it became WTWR in early 1978.)
 To better compete with W4 Country, WCXI/WTWR-FM's owner, Gene Autry's Golden West Broadcasters, again changed Top 40/oldies-formatted WTWR to WCXI-FM, and was programmed separately from the AM - but simulcasting Deano Day for a short time when he returned again to the station after a brief run in Los Angeles in early 1982.
 WCXI-FM was unable to beat W4.
 New owner Fritz Broadcasting changed format in May 1986 to adult contemporary as WNTM (later becoming WVAE and then WMXD).
 In the meantime, WCXI was sold to Shamrock Broadcasting, owners of W4, on the same date as the FM station and continued to suffer from low ratings through the 1980s.
 By the latter part of the decade, the station had adopted the "Real Country" branding and began to focus more on classic country.

 Finally, in 1992, WCXI became WWWW, staying with country music but now simulcasting WWWW-FM.